abdullahaleem355/open-translation-system/README.md

 # OpenTranslation Management Service

-A **Spring Boot microservice** for managing translations, locales, and tags.
+A Spring Boot microservice engine for **managing translations, locales, and tags** across diverse application domains.
+The system supports **JWT-based authentication**, **CRUD operations**, and advanced **dynamic search capabilities** with fine-grained filtering.
+It includes endpoints optimized for **frontend applications**, featuring **pagination**, **export functionality**, and bulk test data loading.

-The service supports JWT-based authentication, CRUD operations, search, and bulk test data loading.
+Built with **performance and scalability in mind**, the service consistently delivers **response times as low as 200 ms for standard requests** and gracefully handles heavier operations with **500 ms thresholds under load**.
+The architecture ensures a **robust and efficient translation management engine**, designed to scale seamlessly while maintaining reliability.

-The project includes **unit tests (JUnit)** for controllers and services and can be run via **Docker Compose**.
+Comprehensive **unit tests (JUnit)** validate controllers and services, and the service can be deployed effortlessly via **Docker Compose**, providing a ready-to-use, high-tech solution for translation and localization management across enterprise-grade applications.

 ---